 warning: <pxf-filename>: remove failed: No such file or directory messages when you upgrade Greenplum.
 You can ignore these warnings for PXF files.

-Navigate to VMware Tanzu Network and locate and select the Release Download directory named Greenplum Platform Extension Framework.
+Download the package by navigating to Pivotal Network and locating and selecting the Release Download directory named Greenplum Platform Extension Framework.

 Make note of the directory to which the file was downloaded.